Baining people

-The Baining people are among the earliest continuously located inhabitants of the Gazelle Peninsula of East New Britain, Papua New Guinea; they currently live in the Baining Mountains, from which they take their name.
-The Baining are thought to have been driven to this area in comparatively recent times by the Tolai tribes who migrated to the coastal areas.
-The Baining migration inland may also have been influenced by major volcanic activity taking place over the centuries around the present day town of Rabaul on the north-east coast.
+The Baining people are an ethnic group indigenous to the Gazelle Peninsula of East New Britain, Papua New Guinea; they currently inhabit the Baining Mountains, from which they take their name.
+They are considered a genetic isolate and speak the Baining languages, with each language corresponding to separate clan identities.

+The Baining are thought to have been relatively recently driven to an inland area by the Tolai tribes who migrated to the coastal areas.
+The Baining migration westward may also have been influenced by major volcanic activity occurring over the centuries around the present day town of Rabaul on the north-east coast.